-Description of key Group Embedded Value earnings items in 2013
+Description of key Group Embedded Value earnings items in 2014

-Expected return was lower in 2013 than in 2012 due to the higher interest rates as at December 31, 2011 relative to those as at December 31, 2012.
+Expected return was lower in 2014 than in 2013 due to the lower interest rates as at December 31, 2014 relative to those as at December 31, 2013.

-Operating experience variances gave rise to an increase in the embedded value earnings for the year of 33 million Euro, with the main components being:
+Operating experience variances gave rise to a decrease in the embedded value earnings for the year of 20 million Euro, with the main components being:

-- higher performance commissions than those assumed (60 million Euro) - a positive variance of 36 million Euro attributable to asset management persistency experience - a slight negative variance in life business persistency and paid-up experience (4 million Euro) - a negative variance of 11 million Euro due to extraordinary expenses - a negative tax variance due to a contingent liability for extraordinary tax provision for tax litigation (-53 million Euro).
+- higher performance commissions than those assumed in the model (43 million Euro as the difference between actual and expected) - a positive variance of 30 million Euro attributable to asset management persistency experience - a positive variance of 10 million Euro attributable to life business persistency experience - a negative variance of 26 million Euro due to Provision for risks - a negative variance of 37 million Euro due to extraordinary expenses related to one off expenses such as IT projects - a negative tax variance due to a contingent liability for extraordinary tax provision for tax litigation equal to -40 million Euro.